We are asking our sporting personalities how they are dealing with action coming to a halt because of the coronavirus pandemic.

 Q: How are you keeping your morale up?

 A: Well, I've been keeping up to date with all the data from around the world and I believe that with all the medical people pulling together we will get through this in as good a way as possible and I don't believe it will be a long term thing.
 I've also got to keep in mind that my next fight will be for the European title.
 My promoter Eddie Hearn will be looking to get the ball rolling as quickly as possible.
 I think some more sunshine would go a long way to helping the mood of everyone.

 Q: Where are you drawing your personal strength from now?

-Q: Sports fans are staying at home too - recommend a book/film and box set for them to enjoy during this period?
+Q: Sports fans are obviously staying at home too - can you recommend a book, film and box set for them to enjoy during this period?

 Q: What life lessons are you learning from this crisis?

 A: The big life lesson I would say is to stay in the moment.
 We're all guilty of being too busy and we naturally make plans but we have to realise that they can be ended in a moment.
 So, we just have to be grateful for all that we have and stay in the moment.